5675sp/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

 ### Add the Datasets

-Import Amazon Fine Food Reviews training and test datasets to the Datasets Overview Page.
+Consider the following steps to import the training and test **Amazon Fine Food Reviews** datasets:

 1\.
-Select +Add Dataset(or Drag and Drop) then click on File System
+Select **+ Add Dataset(or Drag and Drop)** then click on the following option: **File System**:

 ![appendix-add-datasets](assets/appendix-add-datasets.jpg)

 2\.
-Enter the following : `data/Kaggle/AmazonFineFoodReviews/` into the search bar
+Enter the following into the search bar: `data/Kaggle/AmazonFineFoodReviews/`.

 3\.
-Select AmazonFineFoodReviews’ training and test datasets.
+Select the follwing two datasets:

 ![appendix-datasets-preview](assets/appendix-datasets-preview.jpg)

 4\.
-Click to Import Selection
+Right after, cick the following button: **Click to Import Selection**.

 5\.
-If the file loaded successfully then the following image should appear on the screen
+If the file loaded successfully, then the two datasets will be display in the **Datasets** page:

 ![appendix-upload-dataset](assets/appendix-upload-dataset.jpg)

-You can see that a new set of datasets now appear on the screen.

 ## Next Steps

-Check out the [Get Started with Open Source Custom Recipes](https://training.h2o.ai/products/tutorial-3a-get-started-with-open-source-custom-recipes-tutorial) tutorial, where you will learn:
+Check out the following tutorial in the learning path:  [Get Started with Open Source Custom Recipes](https://training.h2o.ai/products/tutorial-3a-get-started-with-open-source-custom-recipes-tutorial).
+In it, you will learn the following:

-- What is Bring Your Own Recipe
+- What is Bring Your Own Recipe?
-- What is a recipe
+- What is a recipe?
 - Types of Driverless AI open-source recipes available
-- How to upload the recipes into Driverless AI as raw URL’s and .py files
+- How to upload the recipes into Driverless AI as raw **URL’s** and **.py** files
-- Compared the final models of the experiments that were run with custom recipes to Driverless AI’s default settings experiment
+- Analyze models that made use of custom recipes